The thing with self-employment

 — Village Farms Ltd (@Villagefarmsmw) May 1, 2022

 Self-employment is great.
 There are just many people out there oversimplifying the journey.
-Jump in with caution.
+Jump in with your eyes wide open.
 It can be a rocky ride!

 *Cover Photo: © Arne Hoel/The World Bank